Andrew-M-C/go.jsonvalue/docs/en/12_option.md

 func OptFloatNaNToFloat(f float64) Option
 ```

-Specifying another floating number, all NaN will be replaced with it.
+By specifying another floating number, all NaN values will be replaced with it.
 You cannot specify the replacement as NaN or +/-Inf.

 ### NaN to Null Type